 You cannot use the ALTER TABLE...
-ADD PARTITION statement to add a partition to a table with a MAXVALUE or DEFAULT rule.
-Note that you can alternatively use the ALTER TABLE...
+ADD PARTITION statement to add a partition to a table with a MAXVALUE rule.

+You can alternatively use the ALTER TABLE...
 SPLIT PARTITION statement to split an existing partition, effectively increasing the number of partitions in a table.